Cycling in Nagaland & Upper Assam: Land of Natural Beauty:

 Stay: Hotel Bliss (07630-997727)(INR 500):

-Today, I wanted to start my cycling towards Nagaland.
+Today, I wanted to start my cycling early towards Nagaland.
 But due to rain, I could start only at 8 am.
-From Diphu, I took dhansiri road (329A) which is very scenic with forests on both sides. till I reached Dhansiri town.
-From Dhansiri, I wanted to cycle upto Chumoukedima in Nagaland.
-However, google map led me into a muddy village road.
-Some villagers suggested me to cross the Dhansiri river.
-One villager helped me to push my cycle and I removed my shoes to walk through the knee dip flowing water.
-After the adventurous river crossing, beautiful roads and kind villagers of Nagaland welcomed me and I reached chumoukedima town in the afternoon.
-Being bordering district, many shop keepers are either Assamese or Bengalis here.
+From Diphu, I took dhansiri road (329A) which is very scenic with forests on both sides.
+I reached Dhansiri town at 10 am.
+Dhansiri is a small town where I rested for sometime before moving towards Chumoukedima in Nagaland.
+Google map suggested me to enter Nagaland from Rangapahar.
+However, I landed up into a 'no return' muddy village road.
+Some villagers suggested me to cross the Dhansiri river by walking so that I get better road other side (in Nagaland) and travel distance is also reduced.
+One villager helped me to push my cycle across the high current of the river and I removed my shoes to walk through the knee dip high flow water.
+It was very difficult but somehow I managed.

+After the adventurous river crossing, beautiful roads and kind villagers of Nagaland welcomed me and I reached Chumoukedima town in the afternoon.
 I reached to hotel bliss (found through google).
 Considering a solo cyclist and blogger, they provided me a room at a concessional rate.
+I had my dinner at the hotel restaurant.

-Day-4: 8 April’26: Chumoukedima to Kohima: Stay: Hotel Eden (9863809850, INR 1500).
+Stay: Hotel Eden (9863809850, INR 1500).

-After having DIY breakfast (oats), I started cycling towards Kohima.
-I had a plan to reach khonoma village.
-But I found that road to khonoma is very difficult for cycling.
-So, I changed my mind and continued cycling towards Kohima through Asian highway (NH 29).
-It was continuous climbing but very scenic.
-After medziphema, gradient increased significantly.
-I took a lift from a matador for 16 km upto Kiruphema.
-There is an excellent restaurant at kiruphema (Wonderhill Inn, 8119064499).
+There is an excellent restaurant at Kiruphema (Wonderhill Inn, 8119064499).
 I had my lunch here (Roti Thali).
-Anybody travelling in this route must take a break here.
+Anybody travelling in this route, must take a break here.
 After lunch, I continued cycling on the hills where riding every metre matters.
-After zubza (15 km before Kohima), roads happened to be very bad and I requested one local person (victor) to give me lift for some distance.
-After removing the front wheel, I put my cycle into his car and he drove me upto the entrance of Kohima city.
+After zubza (15 km before Kohima), roads happened to be very bad and I requested one local person (victor) to help me.
+After removing the front wheel, I loaded my cycle into his car and he drove me upto the entrance of Kohima city.
 Then I cycled upto my pre-booked hotel.

 In the evening, I went to BOC market area and purchased raw materials (rice, dal, vegetables, etc) and prepared my dinner.

-Day-5: 9 April’26: Kohima to khonoma: by bus: stay: Meno Homestay (Ameno 8787548258, INR 800).
+Day-5: 9 April’26: Kohima to Khonoma: by bus:

-I spent the morning hours walking around Naga Bazar, Kohima war cemetery, etc. Along with grains, vegetables and fruits, road side vendors were selling “golden frogs”.
-As per the locals, these are very delicious and bit expensive (a set of 3 frogs costs INR 500.
+I spent the morning hours walking around Naga Bazar, Kohima war cemetery, etc. Kohima war cemetery is a well maintained world war II memorial located on garrison hill.
+Naga Bazar is very peculiar.
+Along with grains, vegetables and fruits, road side vendors were selling snails and golden frogs.
+As per the locals, golden frogs are very delicious but bit expensive (a set of 3 frogs costs INR 500).

-The lady owner of the Homestay was exceptionally nice.
+The lady owner of the homestay was exceptionally nice.
 She offered me fruits, herbal drinks and finally a homemade dinner.
 Looking at the terraced farm and green valley from the over hanging balcony was really refreshing.
-I would like to come to this village again if not for any other reasons but for living in this Homestay at least for few days.
+I would like to come to this village again if not for any other reasons but for living in this homestay at least for few days.

-Day-6: 10 April’26: khonoma to Kohima: (by taxi): Stay: Hotel Eden (INR 2000 for 2)
+Day-6: 10 April’26: khonoma to Kohima: (by taxi):

 I reached to hotel Eden and rechecked in a twin bed room.
-Kumar Abhisek (my cyclist friend) from Ahmedabad joined me here.
+Kumar Abhisek (my cyclist friend from Ahmedabad) joined me here.
 In the evening, we walked to BOC Area and visited the Kohima peace memorial park.
 It is a beautifully landscaped eco-park and a museum displaying World War II stories.
 It also offers a great view point to see the Kohima city.
-We also met few local naga girls here in their traditional dress.
+We also met few local Naga girls here in their traditional dress.We enjoyed walking around the beautiful hill town and interacting with local naga people who are inhibition free and very welcoming.

 Day-7: 11 April’26: Kohima to Viswema (by taxi), trekking to Dzukou valley: Stay: tent (Rs 1000).

-Today we planned to visit Dzukou valley, a hidden gem on the border of Nagaland and Manipur.
-We took sharing taxi (Rs 120 per head) from BOC taxi stand to Viswema and then a jeep (INR 1500) upto the start point of Dzukou valley trek.
+Today, we planned to visit Dzukou valley, a hidden gem on the border of Nagaland and Manipur.
+We took a sharing taxi (Rs 120 per head) from BOC taxi stand to Viswema and then a jeep (INR 1500) upto the start point of Dzukou valley trek.
 Taking a guide (Rs.
 2000) is also mandatory.
 The trail ascends gradually, requiring 2-3 hrs hike and then another 2 hours nature stroll within the valley concludes at a charming rest point.
 Total distance is around 8-9 km from the starting point.
-We reached there at around 2 pm and hired a tent (Rs 1000) and blankets.
+We reached there at around 2 pm and hired a tent (Rs 1000) & blankets.

-After having our packed lunch, we roamed around lush green meadows and water streams.
+After having our packed lunch, we roamed around the lush green meadows and water streams.
 The stunning trails and the sweeping emerald landscape of the valley is really awesome.
 I have done many treks in Himalayas but I can say, you can’t find a such a great view in one day trek anywhere in India.

 Dinners were available at the camp site but we skipped dinner and slept at the tent.